 - 3 runtime detection alerts

-Dazz collapses all 66 alerts into one root cause: the base image selection in a Dockerfile.
-Fix the Dockerfile, and all 66 findings resolve.
+Dazz collapsed all 66 alerts into one root cause โ the base image selection in a Dockerfile.
+Fix the Dockerfile, and all 66 findings resolved together.

 AI-powered remediation

-Dazz generates actionable fixes rather than just surfacing findings:
+Dazz generated actionable fixes rather than just surfacing findings:

 |---|---|